spencertipping/tau/m/utf9.md

 H<array>  (xs) = xxh(&xs.data, sizeof(xs.data), 0x24)
 ```

+Note that array primitives are always stored big-endian, so `H<array>` is portable.

 ## Transit spec
 A lightweight framing protocol that wraps one or more values over non-persistent connections, e.g. pipes or networks.
 There is no integrity verification or alignment.